MysticRyuujin/guac-install/README.md

 # guac-upgrade
 Script for upgrading currently installed Guacamole instance (previously installed via this script/guide)

 If looks for the tomcat folder in /etc/ (E.G. `/etc/tomcat7` or `/etc/tomcat8`) hopefully that works to identify the correct tomcat version/path :smile: I'm open to suggestions/pull requests for a cleaner method.

+## WARNING

+I don't think this script is working anymore.
+Way too many reports that 0.9.14 -> 1.0.0 are not working.
+I don't know why.

 ## How to Run: